-Activity Evidence that supports this approach Challenge(s) addressed Reading for pleasure Reading for Pleasure maps - KS1, LKS2 and UKS2 To support our PPG and most able disadvantaged readers to read regularly and access high quality texts both in school and at home Promote the use of the Reading for Pleasure Maps including funding access to key texts on the map to engage PPG readers High quality texts continually purchased to support home school reading To purchase one of the recommended books for their age group in order to celebrate World Book Day A, C Interventions - language, reading, writing and maths.
+Activity Evidence that supports this approach Challenge number(s) addressed Reading for pleasure Reading Gladiators Reading for Pleasure maps - KS1, LKS2 and UKS2 To support our PPG and most able disadvantaged readers to read regularly and access high quality texts both in school and at home Funding and implementing the reading Gladiators scheme for more able disadvantaged readers Promote the use of the Reading for Pleasure Maps including funding access to key texts on the map to engage PPG readers To purchase one of the recommended books for their age group in order to support reading access at home Take One Book initiative implemented in all year groups following staff training A, C Interventions - language, reading, writing and maths.
 ECAT, I CAN, Catch Up Write from the Start Targeted use of FFT Specific group interventions based on closing gaps from LAPs and NAPs EEF (+4) Teaching by trained staff through evidence-based interventions that show rapid progress.
 Pre-teaching for children that benefit from vocabulary support.
-A, B, C School-led Tutoring EEF (+4), Sutton Trust (+5) Evidence shows that 1:1 and small group tutoring is effective Tutoring and small group learning available to pupils identified to benefit by an experienced teacher within the school day or after school.
-A, B Academic Mentoring through an identified welfare lead in school EEF (+4), Sutton Trust (+5) Evidence shows that 1:1 and small group mentoring is effective Welfare Lead role provides identified PPG children with academic mentoring in lessons to ensure that they have the opportunities and motivation to reach their full potential A, B
+A, B, C Little Wandle Catch Up Intervention and Support EEF (+4) Teaching by trained staff through evidence-based interventions that show rapid progress.
+A, B, School-led Tutoring EEF (+4), Sutton Trust (+5) Evidence shows that 1:1 and small group tutoring is effective Tutoring and small group learning available to pupils identified to benefit by an experienced teacher within the school day or after school. А, В Academic Mentoring through an identified welfare lead in school EEF (+4), Sutton Trust (+5) Evidence shows that 1:1 and small group mentoring is effective Welfare Lead role provides identified PPG children with academic mentoring in lessons to ensure that they have the opportunities and motivation to reach their full potential A, B